Frunnze/LFAF_Lab_1/reports/lab_5_report/lab_5_report.md

 #### Parser (class) program:
-As it would taken way too much time to create the entire parser for the Python programming language, I had to compromise and create a parser for simple Python statements.
+As it would take way too much time to create the entire parser for the Python programming language, I had to compromise and create a parser for simple Python statements.

 The parser class, would take the list of tokens to parse, current token being parsed, and the current index of the token being parsed.